Vishwajitp180/RAG/README.md

 # RAG
-This is poer bi end to end projects
+This is power bi end to end projects